'Revenge,' Shock And Rage, After U.S. Men's Team Whiffs On World Cup

 The U.S. squad came into this match complaining that conditions at Trinidad and Tobago's Ato Boldon Stadium had been too rough to hold an effective practice; head coach Bruce Arena said of heavy rains, "The field conditions definitely change the way the game is going to look...it'll be slower, a little bit sloppy, but we have to adapt."

-The Trinidad and Tobago soccer federation issued a statement on Tuesday, noting that the U.S. hosted a World Cup qualifier in blizzard-like conditions in Colorado four years ago, facing Costa Rica.
+The Trinidad and Tobago soccer federation issued a statement on Tuesday noting that the U.S. hosted a World Cup qualifier in blizzardlike conditions in Colorado four years ago, facing Costa Rica.
 The U.S. won that match, 1-0.

 The first goal against the U.S. came courtesy of an own goal by defender Omar Gonzalez, whose attempt to clear a crossing pass sent a wickedly looping ball toward — and over — U.S. goalie Tim Howard.